Norman Mailer bibliography: Novels

-Essays, Nonfiction Narratives
+Non-fiction

-Anthologies, Collections, Miscellanies
+Anthologies, collections and miscellanies

 Beginning in 1959, it became a habit of Mailer's to release his periodical writing, excerpts, and the occasional new piece in collections and miscellanies every few years.
 Not including letters, Mailer had written for over 100 magazines and periodicals, including Dissent, Ladies Home Journal, One: The Homosexual Magazine, Playboy, Esquire, Vanity Fair, Harper's, New Yorker, and others.

-Conversations, Interviews
+Conversations and interviews

 By 1986, Mailer had been interviewed approximately 200 times, perhaps more than any other American author on a wide range of topics.
-He very well might maintain that distinction today.
+He may maintain that distinction today.